pankaj-basnet/internship-projects--April-2025--Django-/250423--week-2--/task03/DJANGO/report/chatgpt.md

 ✅ Go back and click on Post to see list of posts.

-✅ Click on a post to edit it.
+✅ Click on a post to  it.
 Modify and save it.

 ✅ Use the delete button to remove a post.